Exempt and Nonexempt Pay Policy

 RISD’s 7-day work week for calculating overtime runs from Saturday beginning at 12:01am through Friday at midnight.

-When calculating hours worked for overtime pay, the following are treated as time worked (employees covered by a collective bargaining agreement should refer to their contract):
+When calculating hours worked for overtime pay, the following are treated as time worked:

 - Paid holidays